MicrosoftDocs/data-api-builder-docs/data-api-builder/relationships.md

 Data API builder supports this type of relationship natively:

-- using a pair of One-to-Many/Many-to-One relationships
+- Using a pair of One-to-Many/Many-to-One relationships.
-- using a *linking object*
+- Using a *linking object*.

 ## Using a pair of One-to-Many/Many-to-One relationships

 Continuing using the books and authors sample, one business requirement that is likely to be there is to keep track of how royalties are split between the authors of a book.
 To implement such requirement a dedicated entity that links together an author, a book and the assigned royalties are needed.
 Three entities are therefore needed:

-- `authors`, to represent biographical details of authors
+- `authors`, to represent biographical details of authors.
-- `books`, to represent book data like title and ISBN
+- `books`, to represent book data like title and ISBN.
-- `books_authors` to represent data that is related both to a book and to its author, for example, the percentage of royalties an author gets for a specific book
+- `books_authors` to represent data that is related both to a book and to its author, for example, the percentage of royalties an author gets for a specific book.

 The three entities can be visualized through the following diagram.